dihmandrake/dnsmasq-container/Readme.md

 # Dnsmasq Container (Experimental)

-Just a trial repo to try out containers for Dnsmasq in a container as DHCP server.
+Just a trial repository to try out containers for Dnsmasq in a container as DHCP server.